-Company overview videos can be amazing assets in the war for talent, or they can fall flat and make candidates run in the other direction.
+Company culture videos can be amazing assets in the war for talent, or they can fall flat and make candidates run in the other direction.
+We’ve all seen examples of both, but sometimes it’s hard to pick out the specific lessons that make sense.

 - Authenticity (or “honesty” if you don’t like buzz words) is key.
 The companies who allow a true look into their company and core values are able to capture candidate mindshare.
 If you’re spending a lot of time editing, that is a big red flag.
 Video production quality isn’t the most important aspect of a video, far from it.